kieranjwhite/CPI-II/README.md

 (4) Regenerating a report at a later date.<br>
 (5) Modifying the codebase to generate reports for other collections of Latin poetry.<br>

 Most programming was done in Java, however the final generated HTML report contains some Javascript.
 All programming source code and resources are available on github at https://github.com/kieranjwhite/CPI-II.
 The extant version of the codebase is not on the master branch, but on the branch titled orginal_report_generation.
-You access this branch by first cloning the repository and then checking out the branch as follows:
+This is configured to be the default branch so you can check it out from Github as follows:

 <pre>
 git clone https://github.com/kieranjwhite/CPI-II.git
-git checkout original_report_generation
 </pre>

 Your java classpath should include the jar files in the lib/ directory and when compiling please ensure that the sourcepath includes both the src/ and data/ directories.

 Before reading the remainder of this document it is suggested that you first read the Lucene analysis package summary document at https://lucene.apache.org/core/4_10_1/core/org/apache/lucene/analysis/package-summary.html.
 Ensure you understand what the Lucene Analyzer, Tokenizer and TokenFilter classes do and the part they play in the overall Lucene library.

 Prior to running any of the commands listed below, set your working directory to the parent of the lib directory in your local git repository.
-This directory should also contain the bin directory, for all the compiled .class files.
+This directory will also contain the bin directory, for all the compiled .class files.
 The use of the bash shell is assumed in any instructions below, but should not be required.

 (1) Developing the tools necessary to index and search Latin documents
 ======================================================================

 Primarily we depended on Lucene for this sub-task but we also needed to identify a Latin stemmer.
 Initially we experimented with the Schinke stemmer (Schinke, Greengrass, Robertson & Willet, 1996) (http://snowball.tartarus.org/otherapps/schinke/intro.html) but found that it generates two stemming tables: one for nouns and the other for verbs.
 Therefore to use it you need to apply part-of-speech tagging to terms.
 Consequently we investigated another stemmer: Stempel (Galambos, 2001, 2004) (http://getopt.org/stempel/).
 Stempel is distributed with Lucene but we needed to train a Latin stemming model for it and for that we needed a Latin treebank such as that of the Perseus project (Bamman and Crane, 2006) (http://nlp.perseus.tufts.edu/syntax/treebank/).

-In our code the stemmer (either Stempel, Schinke or no stemming) and can be specified during the creation of a StandardLatinAnalyzer (a subclass of Lucene's Analyzer class) object.
+In our code the stemmer (either Stempel, Schinke or no stemming) can be specified during the creation of a StandardLatinAnalyzer (a subclass of Lucene's Analyzer class) object.
 For most indexing and searching we invoke the static StandardLatinAnalyzer.searchAnalyer() method to instantiate the StandardLatinAnalyzer.
 The searchAnalyzer() method itself calls a setStemmer() method passing in an argument to a Factory that generates a stemmer instance when required to do so.
 This Factory can return instances of either StempelRecorderFilter (for Stempel), SnowballRecorderFilter (for Schinke) or IdentityRecorderFilter (to disable stemming).
-As their names suggest these three classes not only stem terms but can also record stem groups if that is required.
+These three classes not only stem terms but can also record stem groups if that is required.

-This slightly convoluted approach of having a Factory instantiate the stemmer is needed because the stemmers' constructors each require a TokenStream argument (providing access to the input tokens) and this is provided by the Analyzer.createComponents method.
+The slightly convoluted approach of having a Factory instantiate the stemmer is needed because the stemmers' constructors each require a TokenStream argument (providing access to the input tokens) and this is provided by the Analyzer.createComponents method.
 However we wish to be able to specify the stemmer from the outset and before the Analyzer.createComponents method is even invoked.

 There are also instances of StempelRecorderFilter, SnowballRecorderFilter and IdentityRecorderFilter available as static fields in the LatinAnalyzer class.
 These instances have already been configured to record stem groups and are intended for use by the MainIndexConductus class -- our trigram generator.